nytud/hunlp-GATE/README.md

 3. Copy the whole directory `Lang_Hungarian` into your GATE user plugin directory.
 4. Restart GATE Developer.
 You should now see **Lang_Hungarian** in the list of installed plugins.
    If it's not there, check if your user plugin directory is set (see steps 2-4. in *Method 1.* above).

-##Contents

-The plugin contains the following GATE **Processing Resources**:

-* QunToken Hungarian tokenizer and sentence splitter (Linux)
-* Hunpos Hungarian PoS-tagger (Linux)
-* HunMorph Hungarian morphological analyzer (Linux)
-* Hungarian NP chunking with Huntag3 (Linux)
-* Hungarian NER with Huntag3 (Linux)
-* Magyarlánc Hungarian Sentence Splitter
-* Magyarlánc Hungarian Tokenizer
-* Magyarlánc Hungarian Sentence Splitter and Tokenizer
-* Magyarlánc Hungarian Morphological Analyzer (KR)
-* Magyarlánc Hungarian Morphological Analyzer And Guesser (MSD)
-* Magyarlánc Hungarian POS Tagger and Lemmatizer
-* Magyarlánc Hungarian Dependency Parser

-You will also find the following **ready made applications** in GATE Developer (to access, in the menu click *File -> Ready Made Applications -> Hungarian*, or right-click *Applications* in the GATE Resources tree):

-* Magyarlánc Morphparse (Sentence Splitter and Tokenizer + Pos Tagger and Lemmatizer)
-* Magyarlánc Depparse (Morphparse + Depdendency Parser)
-* NP chunking with Huntag3 and Magyarlánc MorphParse

-Plase see [this Wiki page](https://github.com/dlt-rilmta/hunlp-GATE/wiki/Hungarian-NLP-Tools-GATE-Integraion) for more information on what tools are expected to be integrated and their statuses.

 ##Files